shakibsadman/shakibsadman/README.md

 <h2 align="center">FULL STACK DEVELOPER <img src="https://user-images.githubusercontent.com/39955420/147578264-bae0526c-028a-49d2-8af8-d08bb4edbd2a.gif" height="30" width="30"></h2>
 <h2>About me</h2>

-I am Shadman Shakib, currently.
+I am Shadman Shakib.
 I love to build things for fun.
 ⚡ Fun fact: I love to connect with people and learn about their journey, it helps me to open up my mind for different perspectives on various domains.
 💬 Ask me anything, I will be more than happy to help :D
 ![](https://visitor-badge.laobi.icu/badge?page_id=shadmanshakib)